-Bad oral hygine: Improperly processed dentures can harbor bacteria, which can weaken the denture and lead to bad breath.
+Bad oral hygiene: Improperly processed dentures can harbour bacteria, which can weaken the denture and lead to bad breath.
 Food particles caught in the denture can also lead to bad breath.

 Emotional and psychological distress: Ill fitting or unnatural looking dentures can make it difficult and embarrassing to speak, eat and socialize.